aria-ml/dataeval/docs/concepts/glossary.md

 ### **Manifold**

 In mathematics, a manifold is a topological space that locally resembles Euclidean space near each point.
 One dimensional manifolds include lines and circles.
 Two dimensional manifolds are also called surfaces.
-One example is the family of Guassian or Normal Functions.
-They form a manifold parameterized by the expected value and [**Variance**](#variance) of the Guassian functions.
+One example is the family of Gaussian or Normal Functions.
+They form a manifold parameterized by the expected value and [**Variance**](#variance) of the Gaussian functions.

 ### **Maximum Pooling**